graphops/poi-radio/pull_request_template.md

 ### Description

-*Add a brief overview of the changes and motivation behind them here*
+_Add a brief overview of the changes and motivation behind them here_

 ### Issue link (if applicable)

 [Link to issue]()

 ### Checklist
-- [ ] Have you tested your changes?
+- [ ] Are tests up-to-date with the new changes?
-- [ ] Does this PR include changes that require our documentation to be udpated, if so, have you created a PR on the docs repo to make the neccessary changes?
+- [ ] Are docs up-to-date with the new changes?
+(Open PR on docs repo if necessary)